Sometimes we include links to online retail stores and sales made through such links may earn us a small commission. For more info, go here.

 Usually, when you want to buy a budget laptop that doesn’t compromise much, you’d look for a GTX 1050 laptop.
 But the MSI laptop we are talking about manages to fit in a GTX 1060 3GB card while actually gaining on the price to performance ratio.
 Although the plastic case isn’t the best out there, it is the reason why the laptop is cheap.

 Talking of, the i5 is able to master Full HD gaming and does slightly better than even the i7-7700HQ.
-But the processor isn’t as powerful as the Core i7-8750H, so obviously, you can’t demand top tier performance.
-What you will get is a lesser power consuming laptop all the assistance from newer technology like an M.2 SSD, USB 3.1 Gen 1 Type-C ad two display outputs for 4K at 60Hz.
+But the processor isn’t as powerful as the Core i7-8750H, so obviously, you can’t demand top-tier performance.
+What you will get is a lesser power-consuming laptop with all the assistance from newer technology like an M.2 SSD, USB 3.1 Gen 1 Type-C ad two display outputs for 4K at 60Hz.

 Its 15.6-inch IPS panel is at par with the Acer Predator Helios 300 as well as the newer Dell G5 15 in terms of response time.
 But overall display-wire we’d put it above the Acer laptop but behind the Dell.
 The good thing is, despite being an IPS LED panel, it has no backlight leakage.

-While it has a variety of things that are similar to other MSI gaming laptops like the GF62VR and also the GE, GL and GP models.
-You will see the same case, the same iconic red back-lit keyboard, similar ports and so on.
-However, for entry-level gaming, the inclusion of GeForce GTX 1060 graphics card has helped alleviate the GV62 a little more.
+While it has a variety of things that are similar to other MSI gaming laptops like the GF62VR and also the GE, GL, and GP models.
+You will see the same case, the same iconic red back-lit keyboard, similar ports, and so on.
+However, for entry-level gaming, the inclusion of the GeForce GTX 1060 graphics card has helped alleviate the GV62 a little more.